mobilepadawan/Streamberry/README.md

 I built a carrousel header using the `Math.random()` JavaScript method to iterate over the Catalog Object Array to select randomly 5 popular movies.
 I took the backdrop path image, title and overview to build a sort of carrousel using `setInterval()` function over another array.

 ## Movies catalog
-I `fetch()` over the Popular movie catalog of The MovieDB API.
-This API sent you 20 movies by page.
+I `fetch()` the Popular movie catalog of The MovieDB API.
+This API send you 20 movies per page.
+You should use the base URI and a previous registration to get the token for querying the MovieDB API.
+Into the URL you are fetching, you can send some parameters like `language`, `page` and, of course, the ÀPI_KEY`.

 ```javascript
 const APIURL = `${URI}?api_key=${apiKey}&language=${language}&page=${page}`